Ek Nadir Galpo: Tale of a River

 Ek Nadir Galpo: Tale of a River is a 2008 Bengali-language Indian feature film directed by Samir Chanda and produced by Sangeeta Ajay Agarwal and Leela Chanda, starring Mithun Chakraborty, Shweta Prasad, Jisshu Sengupta, Anjan Srivastav, Nirmal Kumar and Montu Moha Patra.

 The film was India's entry for the Asian, African and Latin American competition segment of the 38th International Film Festival of India (IFFI), held in Goa, 2007.

 The film was officially released in theaters on 14 August 2015 even though it was made in 2007.

 Plot

-Ekk Nadir Galpo is taken from adaptation of short stories of Sunil Gangopadhay.
-Although initially set to be released on cinema, it went to film festivals worldwide.
+Ekk Nadir Galpo is an adaptation of short stories of Sunil Gangopadhay.
+Although initially set to be released on the cinema, it went to film festivals worldwide.

 It shows the special relationship a father and daughter share.
-Anu consider Darakeshwar (Mithun) her hero and Anu (Swetha) is his pride, joy and life.
+Anu considers Darakeshwar her hero and Anu is his pride, joy and life.
 Tragedy strikes as Anu drowns in Keleghai river.
 The bond between Darakeshwar and Anu transcends time and even Anu's death.
 Now Darakeshwar's only goal is to rename the river Keleghai as Anjana in memory of his loving daughter.

-It shows whether Darakeshwar is right in wanting to rename the river and if the names of rivers be changed very easily.
+It shows whether Darakeshwar is right in wanting to rename the river and if the names of rivers can be changed very easily.
 The film shows who helps Darakeshwar in his goal and if he manages to rename the river.